Dodoth people: Location

-Some rain may fall in April and there is usually a longer rainy season from June to early September, but these rains are not dependable and in some years fail altogether.
+Some rain may fall in April, and there is usually a longer rainy season from June to early September, but these rains are not dependable and in some years fail altogether.

 In good years, the Dodoth mainly live on sorghum and millet.

-To survive in tough years they depend on livestock - cattle, goats and sheep.
+To survive in tough years, they depend on livestock - cattle, goats and sheep.

-As well as providing nutrition, the animals represent wealth, and are central to many aspects of their culture.
+As well as providing nutrition, the animals represent wealth and are central to many aspects of their culture.

 Homesteads

-The Dodoth homesteads are usually in valleys, and have dry season pastures on nearby hillsides.
+The Dodoth homesteads are usually in valleys and have dry season pastures on nearby hillsides.
 Unlike other people of the region, they therefore do not have to migrate with the seasons.

 Dodoth homesteads are isolated from one another, surrounded by a strong wall made of upright poles with interwoven branches cemented with mud and cow dung.
 Cattle are kept within the walls at night.
 A homestead may include up to forty people.
 Each wife has her own hut and fireplace.

 Her adolescent daughters will often build their own huts next to their mother's hut.

 Adolescent boys live in a larger "men's house" until they marry.

 A woman will often have a small garden near her hut.

 Conflict

 The scarcity of resources and high value of cattle have led to a culture where men are noted for their bravery in raiding and warfare and their resultant wealth.
 Bride prices are paid in cattle.

 The Dodoth share the habit of constant low-level warfare, mainly to capture cattle, with their neighbors.
 According to P.H.
 Gulliver, writing in 1952, "Turkana made war on all their neighbours with the exception of the Jie, with whom they occasionally allied themselves against the Karamajong and the Dodoth.
-Karamajong similarly made war on all their neighbors with the exception of the Dudoth, with whom they occasionally allied themselves against the Jie.
+Karamajong similarly made war on all their neighbors with the exception of the Dodoth, with whom they occasionally allied themselves against the Jie.
 Jie claim friendship with the Toposa, but since they have no common boundaries this would have been of little importance.
 Toposa and Donyiro did not fight each other, and are known to have formed an alliance against the Turkana.
 Toposa and Jiye were enemies".

-Plans for cattle raids, and other important decisions, are decided by the menfolk, with the views of the elders carrying great weight.
+Plans for cattle raids and other important decisions are decided by the menfolk, with the views of the elders carrying great weight.

 The Dodoth are less well armed than their neighbors, and in 1979–81 lost practically all of their cattle to better-armed raiders.

-In 2004 there were violent clashes between the Dodoth and the Turkana people of Kenya, to the east.
+In 2004, there were violent clashes between the Dodoth and the Turkana people of Kenya, to the east.
 Several Turkana were kidnapped and had begun to be integrated into Dodoth families by the time a peace conference was held in 2005.
-At this conference it was agreed to forget the past and return the captured people.
+At this conference, it was agreed to forget the past and return the captured people.